-Border controls involve various functions performed by officers from different government organisations using the specific authority granted in a State's national laws.
-It is necessary for the officers' functions and powers to be authorised in law as they potentially entail a limitation of the rights of persons.
+Border controls involve various functions performed by officers from different government organisations using the specific authority granted in a state's national laws.
+It is necessary for officers' functions and powers to be authorised in law as they potentially entail a limitation of the rights of persons.
 These functions are the expression of the sovereign power and therefore cannot be privatised.

-The OSBP concept envisaged for any PoE requires legal authority beyond that which is provided by current legislation for two reasons.
-Firstly, it will entail various officers of one State performing border controls in terms of its national laws extraterritorially in another State.
-Secondly, a legal mandate is required for arrangements to host a State's border control officers where they operate in terms of their own national laws within the territory of another State.
+The OSBP concept envisaged for any PoE requires legal authority beyond what is provided by current legislation for two reasons.
+Firstly, it will entail various officers of one state performing border controls in terms of its national laws extraterritorially in another state.

+Secondly, a legal mandate is required for arrangements to host another state's border control officers where they operate in terms of their own national laws within the host state's territory.